trentm/json/README.md

 # Module Usage

-Since v1.3.1 you can use "jsontool" as a node.js module:
+Since v1.3.1 you can use "json" as a node.js module:

-    var jsontool = require('jsontool');
+    var json = require('json');

 However, so far the module API isn't that useful and the CLI is the primary focus.

+# npm Package Name

+Once upon a time, `json` was a different thing, and this module was called `jsontool`.

+If you see documentation referring to `jsontool`, it is most likely referring to this module.

 # Alternatives you might prefer